Ringmast4r/follow-the-white-rabbit/README.md

-# 🐰 Follow the White Rabbit
+# 🐰 Follow the White Rabbit v2 (Java Edition)

 > *"I imagine right now you're feeling a bit like Alice, tumbling down the rabbit hole?"*

 A command-line mystery game that weaves together **The Matrix** and **Alice in Wonderland** into an interactive narrative experience.
-Make choices, discover secrets, and explore the philosophical questions at the heart of both stories.
+This is the Java version - playable on any system with Java installed!

 ---

 ## 🎮 About

-**Follow the White Rabbit** is a text-based adventure that explores the deep connections between Lewis Carroll's *Alice's Adventures in Wonderland* / *Through the Looking-Glass* and the Wachowskis' *The Matrix* trilogy.
+**Follow the White Rabbit v2** is a text-based adventure that explores the deep connections between Lewis Carroll's *Alice's Adventures in Wonderland* / *Through the Looking-Glass* and the Wachowskis' *The Matrix* trilogy.

 The game examines timeless questions:
 - What is reality vs. simulation vs. dream?